rbtlr90/BusStopper/README.md

 #BusStopper

 This program is developed for stopping the bus nearby.
-It's using Arduino with Blynk server.
+It's using an Arduino board interacting with a Blynk server.
 Main program is Busstopper.ino which is using blynk.

-If an user sends signal using blynk application,
+If an user sends a signal using blynk application,
-the signal will be sent to a bus driver which has an arduino device,
+the signal will be sent to a bus driver which has an arduino device.
-then the bus driver will make a decision whether wait for the user for a while or not.
+After receiving the signal, the bus driver can make a decision whether wait for the user for a while or not.
-The signal is different by user's GPS location.
+The signal strength is vary by the user's GPS location.